LinkWellNodes/Documentation/docs/services/direct-request-jobs/testnets/Ethereum-Goerli-Testnet-Jobs.md

 ### Request parameters

-This job requires the following parameters to be set:
+This job requires the following parameters to be set within your contract's `request()` function:

 | Parameter | Type | Value example | Description |
 |-------------|-------------|------------------------------------------------|------------------------------------------------------------------------------------------------------------------------------------|